galiprandi/react-tools/README.md

 #### Adicional Props:

 -   `onSubmitValues:` Callback function that is called when the form is submitted and recibe a object with the form values.
+-   `filterEmptyValues:` Boolean, defines if the empty values are filtered from the object passed to the `onSubmitValues` callback.
+(Default: false)

 #### Example: